What is Codependency?

 If you think or know you might be codependent there is help.
 Counselling can offer you the space to explore your thoughts, feelings and behaviour around the addict.
 Counselling can also give you the tools to cope with codependency.
 There are also 12 step support groups such as Al Anon and Families Anonymous that offer a space to share safely with a group of people who will be able relate to you and your feelings.

 If you would like to book a counselling session, please contact me on 07975 590268 or email@example.com.
 I offer face to face, online or telephone counselling.
-I work either from a therapy room in my home of from a therapy room in Swansea City centre.
+I am based in Swansea City centre.